redbluewater/BATSallTime/README.md

 Upload the new files to the Google Drive Data folders.

 ## Shuting pipeline
-(these files will be in the R folder)
-Shuting's steps:
+Details on the pipeline used by Shuting to update the master file:
-* Shuting takes BATS CTD data and then uses Excel to add columns to the BATS data so that the columns match what is already in the BIOS-SCOPE master file
-**  Right now, columns A to AD in the master file come from BATS
+* Shuting takes BATS CTD data and then uses Excel to add columns to the BATS data so that the columns match what is already in the BIOS-SCOPE master file.
+Right now, columns A to AD in the master file come from BATS
-* Then Shuting copy/paste from the batch of BATS CTD data file into the BIOS-SCOPE master file
+* Then Shuting does a copy/paste from one batch of BATS CTD data to get the result into the BIOS-SCOPE master file
-* Discrete data comes in later, and that is where the R code comes in
+* Discrete data comes in later, and that is where the R code comes in.
-* **Shuting was using the bottle ID as the key to merge the discrete data in.
+* Shuting uses bottle ID as the key to merge the discrete data in.
 Right now the problem is the R code makes a new column in the merging step, so Shuting manually merges the two columns (e.g., N_Nx or N_Ny)
 * BATS has duplicate bottle IDs at times, and Shuting has corrected these issues in the existing master file
-*

-Shuting's R code...she walked us through this:
+Shuting's R [here](https://github.com/BIOS-SCOPE/data_pipeline/blob/main/R_code/Join_BATS_All_with_master.R).
+She walked us through the steps:
 * read in new CSV file and existing master file
 * change newID to characters
 * find duplicates